LogicBase24/Code-converter/README.md

 # Code-converter
-This projects aims to create a parser which converts code of one programming language to another
+This project aims to create a parser that converts code of one programming language to another

-Python will be preferred language!
+Python will be the preferred language!